roblaing/erlang_mooc/README.md

 <h4>2.1 Signature</h4>

-<q>State what kind of data the desired function consumes and produces.</q>
+<q>State what kind of data the desired function consumes and produces.</q> -- HTDP

 What HTDP terms <em>signatures</em> are also commonly known as <em>APIs</em>, <em>contracts</em>, or <em>specifications</em>, the jargon used in Erlang's <a href="https://erlang.org/doc/reference_manual/typespec.html">
 <code>-spec</code> and <code>-type</code></a> annotations.

+<q>Type annotations provide good documentation of the program.

+When you start writing a new module, think about types first and declare them before you write your code.
+Write type specifications for all the exported functions in your module.
+Do this before you start writing the code.</q>
+-- Joe Armstrong

 Here we think in terms of <em>sets</em> (the basic building blocks, ie <em>atoms</em>, of mathematics, as explained in a brilliant lesson by <a href="https://www.youtube.com/watch?v=JsduHKckB04">Eddie Woo</a>),